olabiranj/mainers_FB/README.md

 # mainers_FB
-A social media app made with react.
+A social media app made with react and redux.